davidschraedel/portfolio/aiDocs/prd.md

 **US-01 — First-pass recruiter scan**
 _As a recruiter with 60 seconds, I want role, stack, and real projects immediately, so I can decide whether to advance this profile._

-- Professional sentence signals role/domain/stack without reading paragraphs
+- Hero tags and home intro signal role/domain/stack without reading full Story
 - Featured projects visible with stack tags and demo/GitHub links where available
 - No tutorial clones in featured set